flaviovdf/tag_assess/README.rst

 $ git clone https://github.com/flaviovdf/tag_assess.git

-* Make sure you are in you previously configured python enviroment
+* Make sure you are in you previously configured python environment
 * Install and be happy.
 Go to code folder and o

 ::

 $ python setup.py install

-* If you don't want to instal you can just build using make.
+* If you don't want to install you can just build using make.
 Just run make in the folder
 * From here you can run unittests

 ::